FatalError418/TF2-AI-Generator/README.md

 # The TF2 AI Generator
 Using ChatGPT and some Python code, I've created this TF2 AI generator, which can currently generate a new TF2 weapon card.
 It's a bit harder to set up than most, but I can assure you it'll be worth it.
 Scroll down to the setup section for setup instructions.
-Currently, it can only generate new weapon cards, but in the future, it'll be able to generate more, so keep an eye out! **NOTE: For the time being, this only works on Windows!**
+Currently, it can only generate new weapon cards, but in the future, it'll be able to generate more, so keep an eye out! **NOTE: For the time being, this only works on Windows!
+It has only been tested on Windows 10, but it may work on Windows 11 fine.**

 # Examples
 If you don't believe how good this is, here are some examples of the weapon generation (these aren't cherry-picked; I just used the first 5 weapon cards it generated): <br />